Introduction

 rustup override set 1.0.0

-To see the active toolchain use rustup show
+To see the active toolchain use rustup show.
+To remove the override and use

-the default toolchain again, rustup override unset
+the default toolchain again, rustup override unset.

-The per-directory overrides are stored in a configuration file in rustup
+The per-directory overrides are stored in a configuration file in rustup's

 home directory.